plinss/acmebot/README.md

 ### Diffie-Hellman Parameter File

-If custom Diffie-Hellman parameters or a custom elliptical curve are configured, a file will be created in /etc/ssl/params, named &lt;filename&gt;_param.pem, containing the Diffie-Hellman parameters and elliptical curve paramaters.
+If custom Diffie-Hellman parameters or a custom elliptical curve are configured, a file will be created in /etc/ssl/params, named &lt;certificate-name&gt;_param.pem, containing the Diffie-Hellman parameters and elliptical curve paramaters.

 This file will not be created if the 'param' directory is set to 'null'.